 Do you let other people run over you?
-Maybe it is not that extreme, but you end up doing things and feel resentful later.
-Or perhaps, you have shut down and have decided you will not let anyone ever take advantage of you.
-These are all examples of struggles with boundaries.
+Maybe it is not that extreme, but you end up doing things, you do not really want to do, and feel resentful later.
+Have you have shut down and decided you will not let anyone ever take advantage of you?
+These are examples of struggles with boundaries.

 Setting boundaries with people can be a tough lesson, especially if the following questions are running in the background:

 - Can I set limits and still be a nice person?

 - What if my limits make it hard on someone else?

 - If I am supposed to set limits, why do I feel so guilty?

 It is harder to set intangible emotional boundaries.
 Many of my clients who strive to be a “Servant Leader,” find boundaries difficult to set because of assumptions about what this type of leadership really means.

 Setting boundaries is critical to be effective.
 Take the Quiz to evaluate your boundary setting.
 Once you submit your answer you will receive suggestions based on your score.